 If you have old banknotes, your local bank (providing you hold an account with them) or postoffice will often exchange them.
 Alternatively, the Bank of England has its own procedure for exchanging old banknotes.
 Coins are somewhat more challenging as banks, postoffices, the Bank of England and The Royal Mint are under no legal obligation to exchange them.
 We are happy to purchase unwanted coins of any quantity.

+The Britannia Coin Company is always keen to but old money, especially pre-decimal silver coins.
 If you have old banknotes, your local Post Office will often accept them.
 Alternatively, your bank (whom you hold an account with) will often accept them.
-The final option is to exchange them at The Bank of England.

 The letter d is an abbreviation of the Roman word 'denarius', which translates to the word 'penny'.
 The letter s comes from 'solidus', which translates to the word 'shilling' and the pound symbol comes from the Latin word 'libra'.